JoshDoody/fsn/_book_excerpts/promotion/when-you-dont-get-promoted.md

 layout: book_page
 title: What to do when you don't get promoted
 subhead: Work with your manager to make a plan
-excerpt: Even if you put in the work, there's no guarantee you'll be promoted.
+description: Even if you put in the work, there's no guarantee you'll be promoted.
 Here's how to plan your next move after bad news.
 context: promotion
 last_modified_at: 2016-06-23
 book_section: 11